-Prepaid expenses are future expenses that are paid in advance.
+Prepaid expenses are future expenses that are paid in advance, such as rent or insurance.
 On the balance sheet, prepaid expenses are first recorded as an asset.
-After the benefits of the assets are realized over time, the amount is then recorded as an expense.
+As the benefits of the assets are realized over time, the amount is then recorded as an expense.

 What Is Prepaid Expense Amortization?

 Prepaid expense amortization is the method of accounting for the consumption of a prepaid expense over time.
 This allocation is represented as a prepayment in a current account on the balance sheet of the company.

 With amortization, the amount of a common accrual, such as prepaid rent, is gradually reduced to zero, following what is known as an amortization schedule.
 The expense is then transferred to the profit and loss statement for the period during which the company uses up the accrual.